MakeSchool-Tutorials/Tip-Calculator-Swift3/P6-Layout-Refinements/content.md

 >[info]
 >This might output an error in the simulator.
 But do not worry!
 It will work on your physical device :)

+# Quick Review

+> Let's look at what you just did:
+>
+1. Learned about code connections and the difference between an outlet and an action
+1. Created Outlets for the Text Field objects
+1. Created an Action for the calculate button
+1. Added the logic into the class to make the buttons work
+1. Tested out the app on our phones (or on the simulator) to ensure that everything is working
+>
-Wow, now things are looking pretty professional.
+> Wow, now things are looking pretty professional.
 Nice work for your first app!